Custom Search

 Description

-The coat of the Sarplaninac is about 4 inches (10 cm.) long.
+The coat of the Sarplaninac is about 4 inches (10 cm) long.
 The hair is dense and evenly distributed.
-Colors include: gray, white, tan or black.
-Colors can be solid or blend.
-The Sarplaninac is one of the few flock guards that comes in solid colors other than white.
+Colors include: gray, white, tan and black.
+Colors can be solid or blended.
+The Sarplaninac is one of the few flock guards that come in solid colors other than white.
 The body is medium in size and bone.
 The feathering on the underbelly and legs and the bushy tail, however, give the appearance of a much huskier dog.
-The tip of the nose is quite large but not protruding.
+The tip of the nose is quite large, but not protruding.
 The tail is slightly curved in repose.
-The forearm is well boned, well muscled, and almost vertical.
+The forearm is well-boned, well-muscled and almost vertical.
 The eyes are dark and almond-shaped.
 A keen, discriminating expression is characteristic.

 Temperament

-This sheep herding guard dog is unaffectionate towards it's humans.
+The Sar is a flock-guard dog that needs to be working.
+This sheep-herding guard dog is unaffectionate toward its humans.
 It prefers the flock it so enthusiastically protects.
-They have natural guarding qualities and independent thinking typical of the flock guard group.
-Usually calm, but when the situation warrants, they are ferocious in their efforts to protect the flock.
+It has natural guarding qualities and independent thinking typical of the flock guard group.
+Usually calm, but when the situation warrants, it is ferocious in its efforts to protect the flock.
 It takes its work seriously.
 When on sheep-guarding duty it will investigate anything that catches its eye, and has no hesitation about confronting adversaries larger than itself.
-This is not a brainless tailwagger; the Sarplaninac is a very wise dog which chooses friends carefully and trust no one completely.
+This is not a brainless tail-wagger; the Sarplaninac is a very wise dog that chooses friends carefully and trusts no one completely.
 He is more obedient to his ingrained code of proper behavior than to accept commands from one master, to whom he is most loyal.
 These dogs are very devoted to their flocks.
-One 6 month old Sar in the United States flock-guarding program began working with sheep in a barn.
+One 6-month-old Sar in the United States flock-guarding program began working with sheep in a barn.
 His name was Bruno and he could not be coaxed away from "his" barn, even to play.
 In the spring, however, some sheep were sold, others purchased and the flock was put out to pasture.
 The dog was the ideal employee, happily adapting to new sheep and new quarters.
 Sheep and goat raisers are discovering advantages to owning a Sar when the majority of their predator problems disappear.
-They will tolerate family members including children if they are raised with them, but will be aloof with outsiders.
+These dogs will tolerate family members including children if they are raised with them, but will be aloof with outsiders.
 The Sar will protect all of its territory and the living creatures within it.
 This is a breed that is not to be taken lightly.
 It can be a rewarding experience if placed in the proper situation.
 They require work, time and, like anything else on a farm, proper management.
+If you plan to keep this breed as a companion and not as the working farm dog it was bred to be, make sure you are 100% a firm, confident and consistent pack leader.
+Meek owners will find themselves not being able to control this dog.
+This is not a dog for beginners.

 Height, Weight